Automattic/jetpack/readme.txt

 **Enhancements**

+* Button Block: add a center alignment option to all Jetpack button blocks.
 * Pay with PayPal Block: improve the styling of the buttons in subscription emails.
 * WordPress.com REST API: remove outdated code that allowed non-secure requests to the API, as such requests are no longer accepted.